Amorano/Jovimetrix/README.md

 This will build all the help stub files (.md) inside the main Jovimetrix folder under a folder named `_md`

-If you wish to re-direct those outputs, you can set the ENV varible `JOV_SIDECAR`.
+If you wish to re-direct those outputs, you can set the ENV variable `JOV_DOC`.

-e.g.
+For example:
+`SET JOV_DOC=C:/dev/jvx/help`

+You can also use the token: {name} in the path and it will be replaced with the name of the node, in case you wish to further categorize the output:

-`SET JOV_SIDECAR=C:/dev/jvx/help`
+`SET JOV_DOC=C:/dev/jvx/help/{name}`

+### IGNORING NODES

+if `JOV_IGNORE_NODE` points to a valid `.txt` file, it will parse the file rows for Node Class names and attempt to skip loading those nodes at initialization.

+This should be reflected in your ComfyUI log.
+Verify with the log any nodes ignored this way.

 ### GIFSKI SUPPORT